symfony/symfony-docs/frontend/encore/reactjs.rst

         <script src="{{ asset('build/hello.js') }}"></script>
     {% endblock %}

-If the webpack command for developement is launched, reload the webpage and the DOM should display ``Hello World from React !``.
+If the webpack command for developement is launched, reloading the webpage and the DOM should display ``Hello World from React !``.